btoll/benjamintoll.com/content/post/rotating_a_matrix.md

 1. The `length` is one-based, so we need to subtract one to prevent any out-of-bounds errors!
 1. Simply add the `length` to each previous value for all the cells in the row.
 Again, this works because the matrix values are a sequence which we can leverage using the `length` value.

 We can probably lose the first `for` loop, though.
-After all, we already have the information needed to initiate the first value of each row by looking at the `length` property, which is a sequence.
+Since the data is a [sequence], we already have the information needed to initiate the first value of each row by looking at the `length` property.

 <pre class="math">
 def transpose(length):                      (1)